david-dooga/argocd-app-config/README.md

 </p>

 ### 🛠️ Infrastructure Core (Terraform)
-The foundation is built on **Terraform v21.x**, utilizing modular HCL to provision:
+The foundation is built on **Terraform**, utilizing modular HCL to provision:
 *   **Isolated VPC:** 3 Public Subnets (NAT/IGW) and 3 **Private Subnets** (EKS Nodes).
 *   **Security Posture:** Zero-trust Network ACLs and Security Groups.
 Nodes have **No Public IPs**.
 *   **Modern Auth:** Leverages the **EKS Pod Identity Agent** (the new AWS standard) for granular IAM-to-Pod mapping, replacing legacy OIDC/IRSA.